cpsoni74/Illumina_barcode_analysis/README.md

 Now, we filter barcodes such that the average fold enrichment +ncAA > 2 and average fold enrichment +ncAA/-ncAA > 2 using n_fold_enrichment + - ncAA.py

+**#Generate weblogos for large files**

+Frequency plot Weblogos can be generated using https://weblogo.berkeley.edu/logo.cgi.
+However, this does not work for more than 50,000 sequences.

+Weblogos can also be generated using Logomaker.py.

+1) For generating a weblogo for large files, make a csv file with barcodes and corresponding fraction of total values.
+This code will generate a weblogo based on these values.